Company Strike Off Service - Closing A Singapore Company

 - • The accounts must be up to date till the cessation date as stated in the application.

-Upon approval of a strike off, a Striking Off Notice will be mailed to the company’s registered address, company officers at their registered residential addresses and to the IRAS, within 2 weeks of the receipt of the strike off application.
+If the company strike off application is approved by ACRA, ACRA will issue a Striking Off Notice which will be mail to the company's registered address, company officers at their registered residential addresses and to the IRAS, within 2 weeks of the receipt of the strike off application.

-The entire process for company striking off typically takes about five months.
+The entire process for company striking off typically takes about four months.